 1 In 2017, the Industry Numbering Committee (INC) investigated the use of this resource in their networks and determined that there was no longer a need for NPA 456.
 INC agreed to sunset the ATIS-0300049, International Inbound NPA (INT/NPA/NXX) Assignment Guidelines and age NPA 456 for five years before the NPA is returned to the general-purpose code pool.
 On 21 January 2019, the CRTC issued Telecom Decision CRTC 2019-16 which followed the INC Decision and, accordingly, NPA 456 numbers are no longer assignable in Canada.

-- 14) Responds to requests from entities, including but not limited to, participants in the Canadian telecommunications industry, Innovation, Science and Economic Development Canada, the CRTC and the media about Canadian numbering resources and their administration; - 15) Is the primary repository for numbering resource information for the Canadian telecommunications industry; and, - 16) Communicates, orally and in writing, in both official languages, English and French.
+- 15) Is the primary repository for numbering resource information for the Canadian telecommunications industry; and, - 16) Communicates, orally and in writing, in both official languages, English and French.

 CSCN Secretary